-The registration of the well-known PHILIPS trademark predates the registration of the disputed domain name with several decades.
-The disputed domain names are confusingly similar to this trademark, which may lead Internet users to believe that they are affiliated to the Complainant.
-This risk of confusion is increased by the content of the associated websites which describe the provider of the services offered there as an official service centre for Philips products.
+The registration of the PHILIPS and SAECO trademarks predates the registration of the disputed domain name with several decades.
+The disputed domain names are confusingly similar to these trademarks, which may lead Internet users to believe that they are affiliated to the Complainant.
+This risk of confusion is increased by the content of the associated websites which describe the providers of the services offered there as official service centres for Philips products.

-In the absence of an authorization by the Complainant for this and the lack of any plausible explanation of the actions of the registrants of the disputed domain names, the Panel accepts as more likely than not that the Respondents have registered the disputed domain names with knowledge of the Complainant's PHILIPS trademark and with the intention of taking advantage of its goodwill to attract Internet users to the associated websites and to the services offered on these websites misleading them that these services have been authorized by the Complainant.
+In the absence of an authorization by the Complainant for this and the lack of any plausible explanation of the actions of the registrants of the disputed domain names, the Panel accepts as more likely than not that the Respondents have registered the disputed domain names with knowledge of the Complainant's PHILIPS and SAECO trademarks and with the intention of taking advantage of their goodwill to attract Internet users to the associated websites and to the services offered on these websites misleading them that these services have been authorized by the Complainant.